 If you’re following threat feeds, you’ve probably heard about GHOST (CVE 2015-0235), the new critical vulnerability that Qualys disclosed yesterday.
 This vulnerability has been found in glibc, the GNU C library, and it affects all Linux systems dating back to 2000.
 Redhat listed it on their CVE database as ‘critical’ with a CVSS v2 score of 6.8.

 GHOST is a serious vulnerability and Tripwire’s VERT team of security researchers evaluated the vulnerability yesterday and issued a VERT Alert.
-We’re providing coverage for GHOST in today’s ASPL update and we are also providing free detection for this Ghost in SecureScan.
+We’re providing coverage for GHOST in today’s ASPL update.
 If you need immediate help finding GHOST on your network today, you can find some free detection rules for VNE’s here.

 Given the media hype around high-profile vulnerabilities of late, it might make sense to take a step back and evaluate GHOST independent of the marketing around it.
 We spoke with Craig Young, one of our security researchers and VERT member, about how Ghost stacks up against other vulnerabilities currently being exploited in the wild.